 Notice of change of merger before the Mexican Social Security Institute (IMSS), as well as before the Institute of the National Workers' Housing Fund (Infonavit) This procedure must be carried out by the company's legal representative.

 Notice both to the union - in case of having unionized employees - and to the Local Conciliation and Arbitration Board corresponding to the domicile of the work center.

 If the employer is the merged company, an employer substitution must be carried out before the IMSS, Infonavit, the union, and the corresponding Local Conciliation and Arbitration Board.
 In addition, each worker will be informed of the details of his new employer utilizing free writing, signed by the legal representatives of the substitute employer and the substituted employer; such writing must thus have the express acceptance signature of the worker.

 The National Registry of Foreign Investments must be notified if the company has foreign capital.

-In case the owner of the Importers' Registry is the merged company, this is automatically cancelled at the moment of requesting the cancellation of the Federal Taxpayers' Registry.
+In case the owner of the Importers' Registry is the merged company, this is automatically canceled at the moment of requesting the cancellation of the Federal Taxpayers' Registry.
 If the merging company is not registered with the Registry of Importers, its registration must be processed.

-Notice must be given to any bank, national or foreign, with which the merged company has open accounts.
+The notice must be given to any bank, national or foreign, with which the merged company has open accounts.

-A communication must be sent to the merged company's suppliers to avoid any inconvenience.
+Communication must be sent to the merged company's suppliers to avoid any inconvenience.